 A disaster kit can mean the difference when tragedy strikes.
 It will provide you with peace of mind and the necessary tools to keep you and your family safe.
 There is nowhere in the

 Knowing what to put in your disaster kit is the the most important thing.
 Simply having one will mean nothing if it doesn't contain the right items.
 So, what should a good disaster kit contain?

-: If you have nothing else, make sure you have water!
+1. Water: If you have nothing else, make sure you have water!
 Water is the most important element for survival.
-When a disaster strikes it can often contaminate the local water supply, so having your own bottled water will be a big asset.
-Make sure that you have enough for everyone to stay hydrated for many days.
-Refresh the water in you kit every six to eight months to ensure that it stays fresh.
+When a disaster strikes it can often contaminate the local water supply,

-: Make sure that you pick foods that are high in calories and have a long shelf life.
+3. Food: Make sure that you pick foods that are high in calories and have a long shelf life.
 Any canned foods will have long shelf life, just make sure that you add a can opener to the kit.
 Another great food to add to your disaster kit is peanut butter.
 It has an extremely long shelf life and is high in much needed protein.
-Try to diversify your stock.
-Have some canned fruit, vegetables, and meat available.
+Try to diversify

 Surviving Disaster on a Budget